Logiqx/ukwa-slalom/README.md

 TODO

 * Results are marked as "final" when published to the local HTML file
-* The results are published using the "default plus" style / template
+* The results are published using the "Default plus" style / template
 * The HTML filenames should conform to project standards; e.g. slalom1-weymouth-am.html

 #### Performing Sanity Checks